towolf/towolf.github.com/docs/PsychTests/DrawTextFontSwitchSpeedTest.markdown

 title: DrawTextFontSwitchSpeedTest
 categories:
   - PsychTests
+encoding: UTF-8
 ---

-DrawTextFontSwitchSpeedTest \- Test font settings switching speed.
+DrawTextFontSwitchSpeedTest - Test font settings switching speed.

 This is a benchmark of the speed with which [Screen](/docs/Screen)\('DrawText'\) et al. can handle switching between different font settings between text drawing.
 Specifically it tests switching between different text sizes, text styles and font families.
-It also performs non\-switched drawing to establish a baseline.
+It also performs non-switched drawing to establish a baseline.

 After running for a thousand repetitions for each conditon, it prints a